hoangvvo/benzene/docs/ws/authentication.md

 ## Block unauthorized request

-It is possible to forcibly close the connection if the user is not authenticated too:
+It is possible to forcibly close the connection if the user is not authenticated:

 ```js
 const wsHandle = wsHandler(GQL, {